 Pygmies by Pors and Rao Studio

 Pygmies is a sound sensitive installation by the Bangalore-based studio Pors and Rao.
 I found it a very interesting installation.
 There are small pygmies like metallic pieces that peacefully sit around square pieces, but they hide behind these pieces as soon as you make some noise.
 Try clapping around this art installation.
 You would see all of them hide away and slowly they would start coming out when they sense silence again.
 If you observe intently, you would see that they first come out a bit slightly as if checking out if everything is safe enough.
 Slowly, confident enough, they come out observing the people in the airport.

 Location: Terminal 3 Departure Hall South

 Wings of Mexico by Jorge Marín

-Well known Mexican Artist Jorge Marin with installations across major cities of the world made this sculpture in his trademark Bronze, as part of his ‘Eight Cities, Eight Cultures’ project.
-This art installation was gifted to Changi airport by embassy of Mexico.
+Well-known Mexican Artist Jorge Marin with installations across major cities of the world made this sculpture in his trademark Bronze, as part of his ‘Eight Cities, Eight Cultures’ project.
+This art installation was gifted to Changi airport by the embassy of Mexico.